tolande/images/README.md

 For more information on Fabric Suits!, please find the website link here:

-For image credits, please find a bibliography here:
+For image credits, please find a bibliography at _FabricSuits_ImageCredits.pdf above.